kpfleming/esphome-sunpower/FULL_CONFIGURATION.md

 accepts a `panel` variable which provides a human-friendly identity of the panel, and a `serial` variable which provides the panel's serial number.

+Since the PVS reports 'power' values for panels in kilowatts, but panels are never capable of producing a full kilowatt, the ESPHome sensor filter mechanism is used to change the 'unit of measurement' to watts and to multiply the reading from the PVS by 1,000.

 The package also accepts an `array` variable to indicate which array contains the panel.